Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

     * I attempted to fix or see where the issue was coming from, to no success.
 However the map loads exactly how I wanted it to.
 As well as other testers.
 So I can't see it being a huge deal that would break the site.
+    * After testing this error, managed to fix the problem in my pathMaps.js file.
+There was code that overlapped and confused the console as it repeated itself, so I got rid of the unnecessary code, that in turn fixed the issue.
+    * Another problem I ran into was because I had 4 maps in the site, all showing seperate markers.
+The index.html map had to be reloaded in order for the map to show.
+After reconsideration, I removed the index map as 1.
+Was not the best functionality and was the main cause of errors in the console and 2.
+It did not look professional.
+So I exchanged it for image cards, showing the different paths to choose.

+    * click the box on the top right of the map to open up a larger view that will make the images more readable to the user.

 2. **Contact Form** - Click on the Contact Page either on the Header, or the Footer.